pRizz/SVG-Navigator---Chrome-Extension/README.md

 Description
 --------------------------------
-SVG Navigator is an extension for Google Chrome that adds pan and zoom features to existing SVG files on the web.
+SVG Navigator is a browser extension that adds pan and zoom features to existing SVG files on the web.

 Note
 --------------------------------